 PISA Cycles, Information, Publications and International Data

 For each individual three year cycle of PISA and publications based on PISA results please refer to 'Related Pages' inset box (top right).
 For links to international publications, data and information on the OECD website refer to the 'Where to find out More' inset box (right).

-|Who:||A representative sample of New Zealand schools and students.
+Who: A representative sample of New Zealand schools and students.
 Over 5,000 students from 177 schools took part in the main study.

 OECD International Standardised Study measuring mathematics (main focus), financial, scientific and reading literacy.
-Background information also collected from students and schools.|

-|Where:||Sixty-five countries from around the world took part in PISA 2012, including all of the OECD member countries.
+Where: Sixty-five countries from around the work took part in PISA 2012, including all of the OECD member countries.

 Where to find out more

 For queries about the Programme for International Student Assessment (PISA) please contact the: PISA Mailbox